- Do you ever wonder about how you can make something better?

 Fill out the form online.

-Warning - Before filling out this form type everything in an email to yourself.
-If you take to long to fill out this form, it will timeout, and you will have to start all over again.
+Warning: Before filling out this form, type everything into an email to yourself.
+If you take too long to fill out this form, it will time out, and you will need to start over from the beginning.

-If you are filling this form out more than once, make sure you use your F5 key to refresh the page each time or it will not work.
+If you are filling out this form more than once, ensure you use the F5 key to refresh the page each time, as it will not work otherwise.

-You don't have to fill out the form each time, just double click on the box and it will fill it out for you after the first time you fill it out.
+You don't have to fill out the form each time; simply double-click on the box, and it will be filled out for you after the first time you complete it.

-Once the form has been submitted successfully, you will get a message at the top of the page that says they have received it.
+Once the form has been submitted successfully, you will receive a message at the top of the page indicating that it has been received.

-Make sure you include all the information for each URL because you can only submit one DMCA for each page every 7 days.
+Ensure that you include all the necessary information for each URL, as you can only submit one DMCA for each page every 7 days.

 Pinterest

 Do not fill out the online form for Pinterest.
-When you fill out the form Pinterest only removes the image from the page you specify.
-They do not remove it from your database so that it still shows up on Google search results.
+When you fill out the form, Pinterest only removes the image from the page you specify.
+They do not remove it from your database, so it still appears in Google search results.
 Fill out your own form and send it via email to copyright@pinterest.com.

 Ripe